dotnet/AspNetCore.Docs/aspnetcore/security/cookie-sharing.md

 [!code-csharp[](cookie-sharing/sample/CookieAuthWithIdentity.Core/Startup.cs?name=snippet1)]

 Data protection keys must be shared among apps.
 In the sample apps, `GetKeyRingFolderPath` returns the common key storage location to the [PersistKeysToFileSystem](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionbuilderextensions.persistkeystofilesystem) method.
-For more information, see [Configuring Data Protection: PersistKeysToFileSystem](xref:security/data-protection/configuration/overview#persistkeystofilesystem).
+Use [SetApplicationName](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionbuilderextensions.setapplicationname) to configure a common shared app name.
+For more information, see [Configuring Data Protection](xref:security/data-protection/configuration/overview).

 In ASP.NET Core apps, an alternative approach is not to use `PersistKeysToFileSystem` but to supply the key location to [DataProtectionProvider.Create(DirectoryInfo)](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider.create#Microsoft_AspNetCore_DataProtection_DataProtectionProvider_Create_System_IO_DirectoryInfo_):